Names and Geographical Area

 Section 3.
 Non-payment of dues shall be deemed a resignation from the Chapter.

 Section 4.
-There is a three month grace period during which a member shall not be terminated for non-payment of dues.
-If payment is not received within the grace period, the membership shall be automatically terminated.
+There is a reduced fee for early bird payment of dues by the 15th of August and a three-month grace period during which a member shall not be terminated for non-payment of dues.
+If payment is not received within the grace period (by September 30th), the membership shall be automatically terminated.

 Members of the Board